 Contact us for assistance planning a customized safari.
 Our team can match you with the destinations, accommodations and activities that are right for you and provide information on Covid-19 travel safety and more tips for planning a safe, seamless and rewarding experience.

 South Africa is the continent’s metaphorical catch-all, comprising myriad cultures, climates and an astonishing quantity and variety of wildlife—seeing the quintessential lion, leopard, rhino, elephant and African buffalo is all but guaranteed here.
 One of the first countries to develop the safari trade, South Africa offers lodges so luxurious that they seem more like resorts than camps, with many offering WiFi, fitness centers and spas.
 Several stunning private game reserves showcase the country’s successes in preserving the environment and maintaining biodiversity.

 - What Makes It Unique: The proximity of the game reserves to the buzzing city of Cape Town and an oenophile’s paradise in the South African Winelands

 - Top Activities: Games drives, visits to conservation centers

 - Who Should Go: Travelers looking for an easy introduction to the bush or a multifaceted vacation, with time in Cape Town and the Winelands as well as a few nights on safari

 - Add-Ons: Cape Town, Winelands, Mozambique, Botswana

 So beautiful it seems like a dream, teeming with wildlife and sensational camps, Botswana is one of Africa’s biggest success stories.
 Since it became a safari destination in the 1960s, the country has pursued a low-impact, high-yield wildlife experience focused on exclusivity, conservation and sustainability.
-Accommodations are simple but luxurious, and most camps allow no more than three vehicles per outing, so the experience feels authentic, conservation-minded and very private.
+Accommodations range from simple to luxurious, and most camps allow no more than three vehicles per outing, so the experience feels authentic, conservation-minded and very private.